Chocolate Recipes Truffles

 I’m a big fan of truffles in any form, but I especially love making these green truffles for Saint Patrick’s Day.

-Made with white chocolate, coconut milk, lime oil, and fresh citrus zest, these tiny truffles are bright, fun, and bursting with big tropical flavor.
-A few drops of gel food coloring (I used Chefmaster‘s Neon Brite Green) provide the vibrant green color, while a quick roll in unsweetened shredded coconut adds contrasting texture.
+Made with white chocolate, coconut milk, lime oil, and fresh citrus zest, these tropical-inspired truffles pair two of my favorite flavors: coconut and lime.
+A few drops of gel food coloring (I used Chefmaster‘s Neon Brite Green) provide the bright green color, while unsweetened shredded coconut adds contrasting texture and a pretty finishing touch.

 This lime chocolate truffle recipe is easy to make, requires just a handful of ingredients, and yields about 15–18 truffles.
-This recipe takes about four hours from start to finish, including chilling the ganache.
+It takes about four hours from start to finish, but most of this is passive time while you wait for the ganache to set.

 Green truffles and lime slices arranged on a white surface